 Timed Entry for Wizarding World of Harry Potter

-One of my 12 tips for Universal Studios Japan is to expect Wizarding World of Harry Potter to be very busy.
+Please expect Wizarding World of Harry Potter to be very busy, especially if you go during peak season (see below).
+You will be surrounded by people in robes waving magic wands and having the time of their lives at Hogwarts Castle.
 That being said, we got very lucky during our trip.
 We went on a Friday in May and the crowds were more than manageable.
-That being said, we had “timed entry” because we had purchased our Express Passes in advance, so that helped.
+We did have “timed entry,” though, because we had purchased our Express Passes in advance, so that helped.

 Enjoying the attractions at Wizarding World of Harry Potter in Japan requires you to enter at a specific time during the busy season.
 You can do what we did, or you can wait until the day of your visit.
-You’ll have to run into the park and fight the crowds at the ticketing site in Central Park.
+If you don’t buy passes ahead of time, you’ll have to run into the park and fight the crowds at the ticketing site in Central Park.
 All members of your group will need to be with you.

 Worst Times to Visit Universal Studios Japan